The Renaissance (1450 - 1600)

 To the “Saxon gown”, on the on hand a hairnet of gold and pearls can be worn.
 The other variant is a great cap of red fabric called cap or Barett (alike to men's).

 Eleanor de Toledo wears her hair in a hairnet decorated with pearls or gemstones.
 Hairnets, or the less sheer hairbags, were major elements in Renaissance fashion for the head.
 On the one hand, they covered the hair decently (the hairbag) or at least kept it bundled.
 Adornment didn't stop from them.
 Consequently, especially hairnets used to be decorated with silver or gold thread, pearls and gemstones.
 A variant is a hairnet or -bag sitting at the back of the head, held in place by a ribbon or band around the forehead.
-To this, a long artificial plait (wrapped in fabric and enwound with braid) is attached.
+To this, a long artificial plait (wrapped in fabric and interlaced with ornamental ribbons) is attached.

 Two wooden combs, mid-fifteenth century, Museo Correr, Venice.
 Photo: Epochs of Fashion